f0t1h/lcptools/docs.md

 struct core {
     ubit_size bit_size;  // Size of the bit representation
-    ublock *bit_rep;     // Pointer to the bit representation ulabel label;        // Unique label for the core uint64_t start;      // Start index in the string uint64_t end;        // End index in the string
+    uint64_t bit_rep;    // Pointer to the bit representation
+    ulabel label;        // Unique label for the core uint64_t start;      // Start index in the string uint64_t end;        // End index in the string